openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _description: _

-Sets the x position, y position, width, and height of the ofRectangle to enclose the line segment defined by the passed ofPoints.
+Sets the (x,y) coordinates, width, and height of the ofRectangle.

-The rectangle will always be in standardized form, regardless of the order of the ofPoints passed in.